CiscoMerchan/Todo_List__with_Reactjs/README.md

     - Add 'text' props.
 This the text inputed by the user.

     - Add 'isDone' props that will be use behind the seen to change the className of the element depending on the event.

+   ### Delete a <TodoList /> component

+    - A 'deleteTodoList' function that will take as argument the 'id' of the component.

+    - Inside that function it will created a new array using .filter() that will render all the element of the array exept the element that have the 'id' of the element that have been clicked.
+        `const newTodoListUpdated = todoList.filter(todoList => todoList.id !==id);`

+    - Add the new array to the current state through the state function.
+        `setTodoList(newTodoListUpdated);`

+    - The destructure props 'deleteTodoList' created in 'TodoList.jsx'. 'deleteTodoList' is a function(that take 'id' as argument) inside 'onClick' event listener.
+Because this props takes the property of the 'onClick'.
+Add 'deleteTodoList' as props inside '<TodoList />' component.
+The event listener is activated when the user click on the delete icon.

+    - Inside the brackets of 'deleteTodoList' props is call the 'deleteTodoList' function created in Manager.jsx, this function will operate the instruction inside the function.